In this blog post we will answer the question

 code, there is a

-This is btw a Fibonnaacci number generation code in
+This BTW is a Fibonacci number generation code in

 machine code.
 I wouldn’t be able to write it that way, but what is important is that on this

-lowest level it really doesn’t matter if this code was
+lowest level it really doesn’t matter if this code comes from

 fibonacci number generation code but in